pachyderm/pachyderm/doc/enterprise/auth/auth.md

 * **Pipeline** is an account that Pachyderm creates for data pipelines.
 Pipelines inherit access control from its creator.
-* **SAML user** is a user account that is associated with a Security Assertion Markup Language (SAML) identity provider, such as Okta.
+* **SAML user** is a user account that is associated with a Security Assertion Markup Language (SAML) identity provider.
 When a user tries to log in through a SAML ID provider, the system confirms the identity, associates that identity with a SAML identity provider account, and responds with the SAML identity provider token for that user.
+Pachyderm verifies the token, drops it, and creates a new internal token that encapsulates the information about the user.

 By default, Pachyderm defines one hardcoded group called `admin`.
 Users in the `admin` group can perform any action on the cluster including appointing other admins.
-Furthermore, only the cluster admins can manage a repository without ACL.
+Furthermore, only the cluster admins can manage a repository without ACLs.

 ## Enabling access control